leitingzhang/leitingzhang.github.io/_pages/about.md

 # News

+### 2025.09.15
+We warmly welcome two colleagues joining our team, Dr. Hwamyung Jang (researcher) and Dr. Selen Gunaydin (visiting postdoc)!

+### 2025.09.09
+Jackie and Inti participated in the 76<sup>th</sup> Annual Meeting of the International Society of Electrochemistry (ISE) in Mainz, Germany, and presented their posters.

 ### 2025.08.08
 A paper from Jean-Marie Tarascon's group at Collège de France, to which Leiting contributed, "Unconventional High-Temperature Cycling Stability of O2-Type Li<sub>0.75</sub>[Li<sub>0.25</sub>Mn<sub>0.75</sub>]O<sub>2</sub> Cathode," was accepted by Joule.
 [Link](https://doi.org/10.1016/j.joule.2025.102089)